gigerIT/bexio-api-client/README.md

 ## Authentication

-Currently, the package only supports the simple API Token authentication, as we did the implementation for one client project only.
+Currently, the package only supports simple API Token authentication as it was created for a single project.
+If you need OAuth2 or other authentication methods, please feel free to open an issue or create a pull request.

 ## Available Resources